-Preliminary experiments showed that the automatic enhanced QC could characterize the described issues in both high- and low-quality time series (Supplementary Figures 3 and 4).
-However, some additions should be made before the application in South America as a whole.
-This is due to the variety of climates (from wet to extremely arid) and inherent issues with the precision and scale of daily precipitation values (Supplementary Figure 2).
-For that purpose, we set to level 0 the application of EQC-01, EQC-02, and EQC-04 (EQC-03) in stations with a percentage of wet days below 15% (5%).
-Additionally, EQC-02 can be impacted by the length of the decimal patterns (EQC-04) so it is more probable to find small gaps in time series with fewer decimals or with full integers; an issue that is usual in South America.
-Therefore, we also set level 0 for the application of EQC-02 if the dominant decimal pattern of fewer decimals (less than 5 decimals) is more than 25% in the time series.
+Preliminary experiments showed that the automatic enhanced QC could characterize the described issues in both high- and 203 low-quality time series (Supplementary Figures 3 and 4).
+However, some additions should be made before the application in 204 South America as a whole.
+This is due to the variety of climates (from wet to extremely arid) and inherent issues with the 205 precision (number of digits in a number) and scale (number of digits to the right of the decimal point in a number) of daily 206 precipitation values (Supplementary Figure 2).
+For that purpose, we set to level 0 the application of EQC-01, EQC-02, and 207 EQC-04 (EQC-03) in stations with a percentage of wet days below 15% (5%).
+Additionally, EQC-02 can be impacted by the 208 length of the decimal patterns (EQC-04), so it is more probable to find small gaps in time series with fewer decimals or with full 209 integers; an issue that is usual in South America.
+Therefore, we also set level 0 for the application of EQC-02 if the dominant 210 decimal pattern of fewer decimals (less than 5 decimals) is more than 25% in the time series.
+211